 When working with alcohol ink, you will want to protect your skin by wearing the proper gloves.
 The area of highest exposure on your skin when dripping alcohol ink and isopropyl alcohol onto a substrate and blowing them around with an air brush, is your fingers and hands.

 Latex is an excellent choice in the medical field as it protects hands against viruses and bacteria; however, when it comes to working with chemicals.
-Latex is not the safe choice of material for working with alcohol ink.
+Latex is not the safest choice of material for working with alcohol ink.

 When working with alcohol ink, many of the MSDS say to wear "impervious gloves".
 So let's talk about gloves that will protect hands and fingers from alcohol and ink absorption.